ejmpurisima/CS3_PotassiumProj_2427/README.md

 All *game webpages* are also going to include the season and episode number where the said game is featured.

+## Use of JavaScript
+Using arrays, we can create a table at the end of each game webpage that will summarize the name of the game, difficulty, and the season & episode it was included in.
+This will allow us to easily organize/summarize the game information without having to manually edit the html code.

 ## Wireframes
 **Home Page:**